wp-plugins/mf-gig-calendar/readme.txt

 One database table is installed to store your events.
 That's it!

 = What happens if I add more than one event on a particular day? = The output is only sorted by date, so if you enter multiple events on the same day they will be displayed on most servers in the order you created them.
-I don't sort by time because I don't require you to enter a time for your event and you can use whatever term you want (2pm, afternoon, all day, 20.30, etc).
+I chose not to sort by time because I don't require you to enter a time for your event and allow you to use whatever term you want (2pm, afternoon, all day, 20.30, etc).

-= Can I change the look of the calendar on my site? = A very basic stylesheet is included in the file '/wp-content/plugins/mf-gig-calendar/mf_gig_calendar.css'.
+= Can I change the look of the calendar on my site? = Most of the look of the calendar is controlled by your theme.
+A very small stylesheet to control basic layout is included in the file '/wp-content/plugins/mf-gig-calendar/mf_gig_calendar.css'.
 The stylesheet contains an outline/example of the basic output to help you style the calendar as you like.
 Got your own interesting layout you'd like to share for me to include in a future update?
 Let me know!

 = Why do you ask me to enter a URL for my calendar in the settings?
 Shouldn't that just happen automatically? = The MF Gig Calendar widget and the RSS feed use the URL you enter in Settings to link to the calendar on your site.
 You can put the calendar in any Page or Post on your site - even in more than one place - so this URL is the place you want people to go to see what's going on.
 It's completely optional.
 The plugin will work fine without it.

 = Why doesn't MF Gig Calendar...(insert your cool idea here)...? = I tried to keep the basics of this plugin pretty simple so that it would be useful to a broader range of people.
+It's all about displaying a useful list of events on one page or post and nothing more.
 If you have a suggestion for a really useful feature please let me know and I'll consider adding it in a future update!

 == Screenshots ==
 1. Admin screen - list of events